 If there is one specific topic that you need more help with, use the Command + F function on your computer to search this guide for that subject.
 So, if you hope to read about The Mole Concept, use Command + F to bring up the search function.
 Type in “Mole Concept” and it will bring up all of the study materials for The Mole Concept.

 If you are looking for summary material to help you study for the IB Chemistry papers, check out the Overall Reviews section for great overall study resources.
-First, I will list the notes/guides by topic.
+I've listed the notes and guides by topic.

 You should glance at this article during the school year to help you study for in-class tests and quizzes if you need more assistance or if you struggled to understand certain lectures in your IB Chemistry course.
 If you want additional help, read our article on the best IB Chemistry books to find additional study resources.
 You should be learning the material over the course of the school year and not cramming right before the IB Chemistry papers.